The Efimov Lab

 COLLABORATIONS

-Natalia Trayanova in the Department of Biomedical Engineering at the Johns Hopkins University.
+Natalia Trayanova, in the Department of Biomedical Engineering at the Johns Hopkins University.

 Luyao Lu, in the School of Engineering & Applied Science at George Washington University